Glen Hazel

 Glen Hazel is a neighborhood in Pittsburgh, Pennsylvania's east city area.
-It has both zip codes of 15207 and 15217, and has representation on Pittsburgh City Council by Corey O'Connor.
+It has both zip codes of 15207 and 15217.
+It is represented on the Pittsburgh City Council by Barb Warwick.
 The neighborhood is located on a hilltop along the Monongahela River and primarily consists of a public housing development of the same name, along with a county-owned nursing home.

 Glen Hazel was developed by the Federal Works Agency during World War II as a government housing project for defense workers called Glen Hazel Heights.
-The 1000-unit development was built in 1941–42 and was one of the largest defense housing projects in the country.
-The defense housing was razed in the 1970s and replaced with a new 104-unit public housing project and 155-unit senior living facility.
+The 1,000-unit development was built in 1941–1942 and was one of the largest defense housing projects in the country.
+The defense housing was razed in the 1970s and replaced with a new 104-unit public housing project and a 155-unit senior living facility.

 Surrounding and connecting Pittsburgh neighborhoods

 Situated along the Monongahela River, most of Glen Hazel is bordered by Hazelwood and shares a small border with Squirrel Hill South to the northeast.
 The Glenwood Bridge across the Monongahela connects Glen Hazel to another Pittsburgh neighborhood, Hays, to the south.